Shelby County Schools requiring masks starting Aug. 30 - Shelby County Reporter

 Starting Monday, Aug.
 30, students will be required to wear masks on campus through Oct.
 1 of this year while inside.

-“Our goal is to have as traditional a school year as possible, but this health crisis continues to force us to respond and change course in ways that we have never experienced,” Said Shelby County Schools Superintendent Dr. Lewis Brooks.
+“Our goal is to have as traditional a school year as possible, but this health crisis continues to force us to respond and change course in ways that we have never experienced,” said Shelby County Schools Superintendent Dr. Lewis Brooks.
 “This temporary change will be welcomed for some and frustrating for others.
 However, we feel strongly it is necessary if we are going to positively impact the rising number of cases in our community.
 We also feel that this gives us the best chance to stay in school without a complete shutdown.”

 Brooks said one key reason for requiring masks is because it will limit the number of students forced to quarantine solely for exposure.